-This study was conducted in Hopong Forest, East Sarulla, North Tapanuli, North Sumatra, Indonesia On October 8-22, 2015.
+This study was conducted in Hopong Forest, East Sarulla, North Tapanuli, North Sumatra, Indonesia on 8-22 October 2015.
 The remaining forest in East Sarulla covers around 54,000 ha.
 The study site is in a forest around Hopong in the north of Dolok Sipirok Nature Reserve.
-The forest consisted of primary and secondary forest with a dense vegetation cover of Dipterocarpaceae, Sapotaceae, Fagaceae, Anacardiaceae, Lauraceae, and Myrtaceae.
+The forest consisted of primary and secondary forest with a dense vegetation cover of Dipterocarpaceae, Sapotaceae, Fagaceae, Anacardiaceae, Lauraceae and Myrtaceae.